Sydius/SydMine/README.markdown

 The basic networking layer is in (albeit messy) and you can log in, walk around, and destroy blocks.
 Nothing else works.

+It's messy prototype code; I'm not proud of it.